cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ```
 You'll noticed that I added `userId` to the secondary index.
 Otherwise duplicate records with the same first and last name will be ignored when the index is created.
 You could also use `email` (or another unique identifier) instead of `userId`.

+A further exploration of duplicate record sorting behavior can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/sort-dup.ts).

 To display the sorted values you use the `list()` method.
 If you want to sort the list in reverse order (largest value to smallest) set `reverse: true`.
 A good example of that is sorting by date with most recent dates ordered at the top:
 ```ts
 // create user and user_create_date indexes